felixdorner/kouki/readme.txt

 Requires at least: 3.8
 Tested up to: 4.1

-A beautiful and minimal theme for food bloggers.
+A beautiful and minimal theme for bloggers.

 == Description ==

-A beautiful and minimal theme for food bloggers.
+A beautiful and minimal theme for bloggers.

 == Installation ==
 1. Sign into your WordPress dashboard, go to Appearance > Themes, and click Add New.